Zippowxk/vue-router-keep-alive-helper/README.md

 ### Why you need this helper：

-When developing a SPA project of `Vue.js` with `vue-router`, `<keep-alive>` is always used to cach pages which already be routed,there are three options to manage the cache tree inside it,
+When developing a SPA project of `Vue.js` with `vue-router`, `<keep-alive>` is always used to cach pages which are already routed,there are three options to manage the cache tree inside it,
 ```
 include - Only components with matching names will be cached.
 exclude - Any component with a matching name will not be cached.